AI Agents

 Agents Run Inside the Platform

-Twelve apps.
+Thirteen apps.
 Same records your team uses.

 Agents read and write to the same data your team edits by hand.
 No separate database.
 No broken sync.